 Kim Rose: Yeah.
 So yeah, I definitely thank you again for encouraging me to do that.
 And I feel it makes the website just a little different from the previous website I had before.
 In the previous website, yeah I had cute pictures and whatever.
 But now I feel like okay yeah, I’m getting in the down and dirty of this business thing, which I’m still navigating and I’m still learning.
 But I really felt like you are more so to me like a coach, prepping me and telling me.
 So I love that.

 Jessica: Well that’s good.
-That’s why it’s important, and obviously I am bias because I am a website designer.
+That’s why it’s important, and obviously I am bias because I am a website designer and make dietitian websites.
 But that’s why it’s important to work with someone who does this day in and day out.
 Because I think of the things that no one else does.
 When I mean no one else, I mean people who aren’t web designers.
 I’m not saying other web designers don’t think about this stuff too.
 It’s important.
 And whether it’s testimonials from clients or universities, that’s important.
 Whether it’s just a client, that still has merit and that’s still important social proof to have on your website.
 And it’s also important for anyone listening if you have been featured anywhere, if you have been on podcasts or featured on blogs in articles, magazines, whatever.
 If you have been featured, have that listed on your website.
 That also gives you credibility.

 Jessica: And it just shows people care about what she has to say.
 It doesn’t have to be, obviously if you’re on Forbes magazine or something, let’s make sure [inaudible 00:26:22].
 But even if it’s not, it still shows if you are in your local newspaper, you’re on your local news channel or morning show, whatever, that’s still important.
 Don’t feel like it’s only the whatever newspaper for my county.
 Hello.